travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 Chances are, your project requires some customization to the build process: maybe you need to create a database before running your tests or you use build tools different from what Travis defaults are.
 Worry not: Travis lets you override almost everything.
 See <a href="/docs/user/build-configuration/">Build Configuration</a> to learn more.

+After making some changes to the `.travis.yml`, don't forget to check that it is [valid YAML](http://yaml-online-parser.appspot.com/) and run
+`travis-lint` to validate it.

 ### Step six: Learn more